oscal-compass/compliance-trestle/.github/PULL_REQUEST_TEMPLATE.md

 # Before you merge

-- Ensure it is a 'squash commit'
+- Ensure it is a 'squash commit' if not a release.
 - Ensure CI is currently passing
-- Is this a merge to `develop` from any branch except `main` and `ghpages`
+- Check sonar